JT-Collins/mouseR/README.md

 of experiment in days `group_name` The names of your groups `mouse_num` The number of mice per group

-So to set up a sheet for a one week experiment with three groups of mice containing 4, 7 and 9 mice you would enter the following:
+For example, to set up a sheet for a one week experiment looking at dietary sugars with three groups of mice containing 4, 7 and 9 mice you would enter the following:

 ``` r
 mouseEx(Spreadsheet_name = "SugarExp_070622",